Disability Income Insurance FAQ

 What are the benefit and waiting periods?

 You may apply for monthly benefits in $100 increments from $500 up to $10,000 per month.
-See the Monthly Benefit Worksheet to calculate the amount of disability income insurance you're eligible to purchase.
+See the Disability calculator to calculate the amount of disability income insurance you're eligible to purchase.

 |Payment Period||Elimination Period|